Locations for each workshop will be added soon. Please refer to each individual event’s website for more details.

 Organizers: Amir Zeldes, Debopam Das, Erick Galani Maziero, Juliano Antonio, and Mikel Iruskieta

 The Workshop on Extracting Structured Knowledge from Scientific Publications focuses on processing scientific articles and creating structured repositories such as knowledge graphs for finding new information and making scientific discoveries.
 The aim of this workshop is to identify the necessary representations for facilitating automated reasoning over scientific information, and to bring together experts in natural language processing and information extraction with scientists from other domains (e.g. material sciences, biomedical research) who want to leverage the vast amount of information stored in scientific publications.

 Organizers: Vivi Nastase, Benjamin Roth, Laura Dietz, and Andrew McCallum

 The Workshop on Methods for Optimizing and Evaluating Neural Language Generation aims to discuss new methods for language generation that address some of the recurring problems in existing language generation techniques (eg. bland, repetitive language) as well as novel techniques for robustly evaluating and interpreting model output.

-Organizers: Antoine Bosselut, Marjan Ghazvininejad, Srinivasan Iyer, Urvashi Khandelwal, Hannah Rashkin, and Asli Celikyilmaz
+Organizers: Antoine Bosselut, Marjan Ghazvininejad, Srinivasan Iyer, Urvashi Khandelwal, Hannah Rashkin, Asli Celikyilmaz, and Thomas Wolf